 Tapering weeks

 Have you ever heard the expression "take a step back to gain momentum"?
-Well, the concept of tapering weeks is somewhat like that.
+The concept of tapering weeks is somewhat like that.
 It involves inserting weeks into our training plan where we train at low intensity.
 This way, the muscles work in a relaxed manner and eliminate lactic acid, then we can push them to the max again to enhance their development for competition.

 Nutrition; a key factor for recovery